 Full details can be found on our Waitrose.com, please clickHEREto access.

-Highlights- We were the first supermarket to stop selling products containing microbeads from September 2016 and we exclusively sell paper-stem cotton buds.
+Some Highlights- In 2016, we were the first supermarket to stop selling products containing microbeads.

-Since April 2018 our cafes have been moving to only offer paper straws and from September 2018 we will no longer sell single-use plastic straws.
+In 2018 our cafes moved to paper straws and from September 2018 we stopped selling single-use plastic straws.

 We’re always looking to innovate with non-plastic packaging.
-We've we had a successful trial of a food by-product punnet for Waitrose Duchy cherry and baby plum tomatoes which is made out of tomato leaf and recycled cardboard.
-We are also trialing two of our Italian ready meals in trays made out of wood - they feel like cardboard.
+We've successfully tested a food by-product punnet for Waitrose Duchy cherry and baby plum tomatoes which is made out of tomato leaf and recycled cardboard and two of our Italian ready meals in wooden trays which feel like cardboard.

 While paper bags may seem a good alternative to plastic bags it can have its own environmental challenges, for example, it can take three times more energy to make a paper bag than a plastic one.
 We do encourage our customers to recycle plastic bags by providing recycling points in our shops.
 Our delivery drivers can also take carrier bags away with them to be recycled.
 Our bags for life are made from 100% recycled plastic.